Plan Your Visit

 The James Stevenson & Josie Merck Stevenson Library & Archives Collections consist of over 1,300 linear feet of personal papers and manuscripts, organizational records and photographic materials; printed works such as histories, genealogies, catalogs, maps and atlases; and audio and videotape pertaining to all aspects of Greenwich history, Bush-Holley Historic Site and the Cos Cob art colony.

-Visits to the Library & Archives are by appointment only.
-Please email to make an appointment, or submit a research request.
+The Library & Archives is open to the public on Thursdays and other days by appointment.
+Please email Christopher Shields to book an appointment or submit a research request.

 Vanderbilt Education Center & Barn